pwujek7/react-todo/README.md

 react-todo
 ==============

-Simple weather app made with ReactJS.
+Simple to do app made with ReactJS.

 Used technologies:
 * HTML